Click on a question to view the answer.

 Housing Rehab Loan Programs

-Semcac’s Community Development Department administers two types of housing rehab loans for owner-occupied homes:
+Semcac’s Community Development Department administers housing rehab loans for owner-occupied homes:

 - The MN Housing Rehab Loan Program is income based according to household size.
 Please call for current income limits.